 For more information and to register, please click here.

 Music in Education Intensive

 Do you have strong educational and teaching skills and/or are you working as a music teacher?
-Have you completed an instrumental or vocal music degree program (Bachelor of Music)?
-If so, the two-year Music in Education program is the next step.
-This program leads to a teaching qualification for all levels of education, allowing you to use your own musical skills in a broader musical context.
+Have you completed an instrumental or vocal music degree programme (Bachelor of Music)?
+If so, the two-year Music in Education programme is the next step.
+This programme leads to a teaching qualification for all levels of education, allowing you to use your own musical skills in a broader musical context.
 After graduation, you will be a Bachelor of Music in Education.

 The subjects offered include teaching skills and media, educational theory, knowledge of art and culture, chord accompaniment, singing, choral training/conducting and ensemble playing.
 All this relies heavily on teaching practice or works in a relevant art-educational environment (education or art education).

 An intake assessment is required to gain insight into your potential for development and eligibility for exemptions.
 This will take place on the dates of the regular entrance examinations in Spring.